Subspace-Configurable Networks: Introduction

 \section{Introduction}

-In real-world applications of deep learning, it is common for systems to encounter environments that differ from those experienced during model training.
-These differences often manifest as transformations of the input data, such as rotation, scaling, and translation.
-For a deep learning model to perform well in post-deployment settings, it must be capable of handling these discrepancies and maintaining high performance despite the differences between the training and the post-deployment environments.
-To address the challenge, there are two primary approaches: designing robust, invariant models and employing domain adaptation techniques.
+In real-world applications of deep learning, it is common for systems to encounter environments that differ from those considered during model training.
+There are many reasons for this difference between training and post-deployment such as sensor drift, device-to-device variation, and domain shift in the data compared to what was used during offline training due to factors like a different sensor placement or changing sensing conditions.
+To address the above challenge, there are two primary approaches: designing robust, invariant models and employing domain adaptation techniques.
 Both strategies aim to mitigate the performance degradation resulting from the discrepancies between the source and the target domains.

 Invariant architectures focus on making the model robust, insensitive, or invariant to specific transformations of the input data.
-This can be achieved by various means, including training with data augmentation~\citep{Botev2022,Geiping2022}, canonicalization of the input data~\citep{Jaderberg2015,kaba2022equivariance}, adversarial training~\citep{Engstrom2017}, and designing network architectures that inherently incorporate the desired invariances~\citep{Marcus2018,kauderer2018cnninv,Blything2020,Biscione2021}.
+This can be achieved by various means, including training with data augmentation~\citep{Botev2022,Geiping2022}, canonicalization of the input data~\citep{Jaderberg2015,kaba2022equivariance}, adversarial training~\citep{Engstrom2017}, and designing network architectures that inherently incorporate the desired invariances~\citep{Marcus2018,kauderer2018cnninv}.
 Domain adaptation, on the other hand, seeks to transfer the knowledge acquired from a source domain to a target domain, where the data distributions may differ.
-This approach leverages the learned representations or features from the source domain and fine-tunes or adapts them to better align with the target domain~\citep{RussoCTC17,ruijiaxu2018,loghmani2020}.
+This approach leverages the learned representations or features from the source domain and fine-tunes or adapts them to better align with the target domain~\citep{RussoCTC17,ruijiaxu2018}.